PramodKumarMisra/IPL-Data-Analysis-Using-Power-BI/README.md

 ###### Which batsman acquire more extra runs
 ###### In which over gone to more extra runs by whom batsman
 ###### Such kind of question’s answer give this visual from datasets

+You can download Power BI Desktop from https://powerbi.microsoft.com/en-us/downloads/